 Commercial vessels dominate due to extensive global fuel and cargo transfer requirements.

-Line Fit dominates with 67.7% due to pre-integrated STS handling systems.
+Line Fit dominates with 67.7% due to factory-integrated STS systems reducing total installation cost.

-Ship-to-Shore dominates with 59.9% due to extensive crude and LPG loading operations.
+Ship-to-Shore connectivity dominates with 59.9% due to FSRU terminal and port-feeder transfer demand.

 By Type